anurag18/ios/README.md

 * you can create and use different key value pair with respect to different build configuration and use in our application

+## SO Now, You can choose any build configuration under scheme -> run

 ### Below Diagram can help you to understand flow and usage.